matt-bendel/rcGAN/docs/mri.md

 TODO

 ## Questions and Concerns
-If you have any questions, or run into any issues, don't hesitate to reach out a bendel.8@osu.edu.
+If you have any questions, or run into any issues, don't hesitate to reach out at bendel.8@osu.edu.